OpInCo-Community/HacktoberWeek/README.md

 Opensource is a vast domain and starting out for the first time may be overwhelming, so we will try to cater to each part of it by delivering the concepts more simply and inviting the contributors of the fields that will help the audience to contribute and know the tools.
 There will always be an additional edge to this because the active contributors play a crucial role in any project and their experiences will undoubtedly give a good kickstart to the enthusiasts!

 ### **Domains included:**
-Web Contributions
+- Web Contributions
-Technical Documentation
+- Technical Documentation
-ML
-Android
+- Android
-Design Contributions
+- Design Contributions
-Advocacy
+- Advocacy

 ## **Contributing Guidelines**